imodpasteur/ANNA-PALM/README.md

 * How to train faster?
 You will need tensorflow compatible GPU, and setup the corresponding drivers and pacakges.

-The other option is to reduce the size of the current neural network, for example add the following options in your script:
+The other option is to reduce the size of the current neural network, you can add `--ngf=16 --ndf=16` to your command, or add the following options in your script:
 ```
 opt.ngf = 16 # this is the base number of filters for the generator, default value: 64
 opt.ndf = 16 # this is the base number of filters for the discriminator, default value: 64